Admitted Spartan Day Webinar Recording

 Frequently Asked Questions

-Here are some frequently asked questions which may help you to solve some of your queries too.
-Please do not hesitate to email us about any of your queries not listed here.
+Here are some frequently asked questions which may help you to resolve some of your housing queries.
+Please do not hesitate to email or call us with any of your questions that are not answered here.

+- What do I need to bring with me to I-House?
 I-House bedrooms are fully furnished.
-They include wooden bed frame, mattress, desk, chair, bookshelf, dresser, and walk-in closet.
+They include wooden bed frame, twin XL mattress, desk, chair, bookshelf, dresser, and walk-in closet.
 If you need anything else, you are free to bring it along.
 Please note that cooking and re-heating food in the bedrooms are strictly prohibited.
+Bicycles must be stored on the bike racks outside, and work-out equipment is not permitted in the bedrooms.
+Hair dryers and curling irons may only be used in the restrooms where the electrical outlets are more powerful.

 - Do I need a heater/fan/lamp?

 No. All the bedrooms are equipped with a central heating system, ceiling fan and lamps.
-If you require table lamps, you can check them out from the office.
+If you require table lamps or desk fans, you can check them out from the office.
+The computer room at I-House has air conditioning.

 - Can I bring my pets?